 Click Here for tab for Breathe Me by Sia

-The song is not a guitar-driven song, in fact, the primary instrument is the piano and drums with the guitar just adding some light textural accents in the background.
-So when approaching this on the guitar it’s better to forgo simply playing the background elements and instead focus on the chords as detailed in the tab and guitar lessons.
+This isn’t a guitar-driven song.
+In fact, the primary instruments are the piano and drums, with the guitar just adding some light textural accents in the background.
+So when approaching this on the guitar, it’s better to forgo simply playing the background elements and instead focus on the chords as detailed in the tab and guitar lessons.

 Creep by Radiohead